Yandex Cloud

 • clickhouse-client: To connect to the database in the Managed Service for ClickHouse® cluster.

-1. Connect the ClickHouse® DEB repository:
+1. Add the ClickHouse® DEB repository to your system:

 sudo apt update && sudo apt install --yes apt-transport-https ca-certificates dirmngr && \